Shock and relief cross party lines as past and present leaders react to shooting at Trump rally

 Ohio Sen. J.D.
 Vance, who has been identified as a potential vice presidential running mate for Trump, said on X that the violence was “not just some isolated incident.
 The central premise of the Biden campaign is that President Donald Trump is an authoritarian fascist who must be stopped at all costs.
 That rhetoric led directly to President Trump’s attempted assassination.”

-John Feinblatt, president of Everytown for Gun Safety, said violence of any sort “has no place in our political process.”
-He added that "this horrific act is another reminder that no one is immune from experiencing gun violence.
-When guns are everywhere, for anyone, with no questions asked — no one is safe. ”

-Associated Press writers Hannah Schoenbaum, Stefanie Dazio, Jill Colvin, Yuri Kateyama and Jorge Rueda contributed to this report.
+Associated Press writers Bill Barrow, Nicholas Riccardi, Hannah Schoenbaum, Stefanie Dazio, Jeff Amy, Jill Colvin, Yuri Kateyama and Jorge Rueda contributed to this report.